Elon Musk says new Tesla plants are 'money furnaces' losing billions

 -

-Elon Musk said Tesla Inc.’s new plants in Germany and Texas are losing “billions of dollars” as the electric-vehicle maker tries to ramp up production.
+Elon Musk said Tesla’s new plants in Germany and Texas are losing ‘billions of dollars’ as the electric-vehicle maker tries to ramp up production.

 “Both Berlin and Austin factories are gigantic money furnaces right now,” the chief executive officer said in a video interview with Tesla Owners of Silicon Valley posted online Wednesday.

 The comments, part of a broader discussion filmed May 31, offer new insight into Tesla’s operations in the days leading up to Musk’s decision to cut costs by laying off employees.
-The reductions will affect about 10% of Tesla’s salaried workers over the next three months, or about 3.5% of its global workforce, Musk told Bloomberg News Editor-in-Chief John Micklethwait at the Qatar Economic Forum on Tuesday.
+The reductions will affect about 10 per cent of Tesla’s salaried workers over the next three months, or about 3.5 per cent of its global workforce, Musk told Bloomberg News Editor-in-Chief John Micklethwait at the Qatar Economic Forum.

 “This is all going to get fixed real fast, but it requires a lot of attention, and it will take more effort to get this factory to high volume production than it took to build it in the first place,” Musk said of the Austin factory.
 Berlin is in a “slightly better position” because Tesla outfitted it to build cars with the 2170 cells, he said.